 While in the Style section, you may also want to apply a few effects such as strokes and shadows.
-Because I felt shadows were a little distracting and made the graphic more difficult to follow, I chose to add only a simple black outline to my task bars using the Stroke feature.
+Because we felt shadows were a little distracting and made the graphic more difficult to follow, we chose to add only a simple black outline to our task bars using the Stroke feature.

 To display your tasks’ duration on the Gantt chart, select all the bars (Shift + Click), go to the Series tab, and choose Number from the dropdown menu under Value Labels.
 To change the placement of the value labels on the task bars, use the Location feature.
-In my example, I chose to have the labels displayed in the middle.
+In our example, we chose to have the labels displayed in the middle.

 Once you’ve finished customizing the task bars, you can also make changes to the chart area of your graphic.
 Select it and use the features within the Chart and Axis tabs of the Format pane as follows:

 Add titles and borders: Tick the boxes for Title and Border under Chart Options.
-I also unchecked Legend as I considered it redundant in my case.
+While here, we also unchecked Legend as we considered it redundant in our case.

 Customize fonts: Use the options under Chart Font to modify the font type and size for the entire graphic.
-In my example, I changed the font from Helvetica Neue to Helvetica and I increased it a bit.
+In our example, we changed the font from Helvetica Neue to Helvetica and increased it a bit.

 Note: You can customize the task descriptions or title independently by double-clicking on them and making the desired changes from the pane on the right.

 Adjust the gap between the task bars: Use the up-down controls under Gaps to increase or decrease the space between chart bars.
-I increased it from 40% to 70% for my graphic.
+We increased it from 40% to 70% for our graphic.

 Add more vertical lines to the chart: Click on the Axis tab of the Format pane, go to Minor Gridlines, and select the type of gridline you want to use.
-For my graphic, I used a straight grey line.
+For our graphic, we used a straight grey line.

-After carrying out all the steps above, trying out several font sizes, and increasing the size of the chart area, my Gantt chart looks like this:
+After carrying out all the steps above, trying out several font sizes, and increasing the size of the chart area, our Gantt chart looks like this:

-Apple's Pages does let you build a Gantt chart, but the formatting process can become cumbersome especially if you need to regularly create and edit such visuals for recurrent communications.
-Below I'll demonstrate how to make professional-looking Gantt charts more easily using Office Timeline Online.
+Apple's Pages does let you build a Gantt chart, but the formatting process can become cumbersome, especially if you need to regularly create and edit such visuals for recurrent communications.
+Below we'll demonstrate how to make professional-looking Gantt charts more easily using Office Timeline Online.

-Allowing you to automatically create an eye-catching graphic directly from your browser, Office Timeline also lets you update it quickly and download it as a .pptx file or .png image.
+Allowing you to automatically create an eye-catching visual directly from your browser, Office Timeline Online also lets you update it quickly and download it as a .pptx file or .png image.
 To get things started, access the free online tool and carry out the following steps.
 To be able to include more than 10 items on your graphic, you will need the premium version of Office Timeline Online.

 To start building your Gantt chart, click on Timeline from scratch from the web tool's New tab or choose one of the templates available.
-In my case, I went for the first option, so you can see how to make a Gantt from top to bottom.
+In our case, we went for the first option, so you can see how to make a Gantt from top to bottom.

 Selecting the Timeline from scratch option will open the Data View, where you can add and edit data.

 Use the Data View tab to list your project’s tasks and their due dates and make a few styling choices such as choosing the shapes and colors of your items.
-Office Timeline will instantly transform this data into a graphic and display a live preview of it on the right.
-When you’re ready, open the Timeline View to see your graphic in full size and start customizing it.
-You can do this by either clicking on the preview image or selecting the Timeline tab above your data list.
+Office Timeline Online will automatically transform this data into a Gantt chart.
+When you’re ready, select the Timeline tab above your data list to see your graphic and start customizing it.

 At this point, you can customize any detail on your newly created Gantt chart with just a few clicks.
-From the Timeline tab, you can change any color, shape and font, adjust the tasks' position and spacing, or choose to show details such as Task Duration or Percentage Complete.
+From the Timeline tab, you can change any color, shape, and font, adjust the tasks' position and spacing, or choose to show details such as Task Duration or Percentage Complete.
 Whenever you want to add more tasks, you can instantly switch back to the Data View and enter their details.
-You can see on my final Gantt chart below that I have included some milestones too, which will help in tracking my project.
+You can see on our final Gantt chart below that we have included some milestones too, which will help in tracking our project.

 If you have a free Office Timeline Online account, the Gantt charts you make will be instantly saved in the cloud, which means you can return to them at any time and adjust them as plans change.
 The Timeline View lets you update task and milestone dates right on the graphic with a simple drag & drop, while the Data tab makes adding and editing items fast and easy.
 Once finished, turn your Gantt chart into an editable PowerPoint slide so you can easily include it in presentations.